chalmers-revere/opendlv/README.md

 General layout rules:
 * Use double space indentation, and four space indentation when breaking a line.
-* Always break the line at any class inheritence (after the ':') or initalization list when declaring a constructor, and indent four spaces (see below).
+* When declaring a constructor, always break the line at any class inheritance (after ':') or initialization list, then indent four spaces (see below).
-* Namespaces does not indent.
+* Namespaces do not indent.
 * Generally break lines that are longer than 80 characters.
+* When listing variables and methods, generally list them alphabetically.
 * Use Doxygen-style documentation.

 Naming rules: